0xAX/asm/content/asm_1.md

 ```

 The system call number for `sys_exit` is `60`, so we load `60` into the `rax` register.
 The [exit](https://www.man7.org/linux/man-pages/man2/exit.2.html) docs say it needs a single argument: the exit status code.
 To indicate that the program executed successfully, we put `0` into the `rdi` register (exit status `0` means success).
 That’s it — our program is now ready to exit.

+### Building and running our first assembly program

 Now, let’s build the program and create an executable with these commands: